 Student members of the American Studies Association who have had papers accepted for the annual meeting may compete for this award.
 The winning author must be a current member of the association and registered for the annual meeting.
 The winning paper may deal with any aspect of American history, literature, or culture, but should reflect the breadth, the critical imagination, the intellectual boldness, and the cross-disciplinary perspective so strongly a part of the scholarship of both Gene Wise and Warren Susman.
 The paper must represent original work not previously presented.

-Nic John Ramos, University of Southern California, "Making a Queer Home for the 'Aberrant': Deinstitutionalization, Skid Row and 'The Dragons'
+- 2016: Nic John Ramos, UNiversity of Southern California, "Making a Queer Home for the 'Aberrat': Deinstitutionalization, Skid Row and 'The Dragons'

 - 2015: Patrick McKelvey, Brown University, "Disemploying Prosthetics"